-Study spaces are available to CUSOM students, and are located on all floors of Levine Hall on a first-come, first-serve basis.
+Study spaces are available to CUSOM students and are located on all floors of Levine Hall on a first-come, first-serve basis.
 Designated and approved spaces include lecture halls, small group study rooms, the medical school library, and common spaces with cubicles.
+Availability of study spaces is subject to change due to unforeseen circumstances.

-Conference rooms are not approved study spaces, and must be reserved within each appropriate CUSOM department for official, organized student meetings or events.
-Additional study space is available in Wiggins Memorial Library on main campus.
+Conference rooms are not approved study spaces and must be reserved within each appropriate CUSOM department for official, organized student meetings or events.
+Additional study space is available in Wiggins Memorial Library and the Student Union on main campus.